Dangerous Goods by Air Freight to Germany

 Exporting to Germany

-When to choose air freight to Germany?
+When to use air freight to Germany?

-- AOG (Aircraft on Ground) — parts that must be immediately available at another airport
+- AOG (Aircraft on Ground) — parts that must be available immediately at another airport

 Important points for DGR shipments